Polar chiral active matter as a motile, disordered Josephson array: Information supercurrents and Goldstone spin waves: Discussion

 \subsection{Toner-Tu theory}

 With spintronic chiral active matter, we provide a theoretical foundation for spin wave-models of chiral flocking.
-Notably, Ref.~\cite{cavagna_flocking_2015}, where the authors explicitly introduced a phenomenological inertial spin model for starling flocks.
+Notably, Ref.~\cite{cavagna_flocking_2015}, where the authors explicitly introduced a phenomenological inertial spin model for starling flocks, and similar works, may derive theoretical justification from our paper.
 While the chiral flock is fundamentally dissipative, the turning dynamics effectively possess inertia \cite{yang_hydrodynamics_2015,dadhichi_nonmutual_2020}, which allows for the propagation of information as spin waves \cite{markovich_odd_2021,cavagna_discrete_2024}.
 This is the established, robust feature of polar chiral active matter \cite{toner_flocks_1998,mahault_quantitative_2019,caprini_self-reverting_2024}.
-By deriving the phenomenon directly from the agent interaction rules, via the Adler equation and the Landau-Lifshitz-Gilbert equation, we provide a natural microscopic foundation for the concept of elasticity in Toner-Tu field theory.
+By deriving the phenomenon directly from the agent interaction rules, via the Adler and Landau-Lifshitz-Gilbert equations, we provide a natural microscopic foundation for the concept of elasticity in Toner-Tu field theory.
 This microscopic foundation allows us to isolate the Josephson critical current $I_c$ as the threshold (maximum allowed turning rate of an agent) that breaks the macroscopic rigidity.
 When $|\omega-\dot{\Psi}|>I_c$, the fluid locally melts into the active bath, at which point the ´second sound' modes of Toner-Tu field theory likewise collapse.
 The inequality Eq.~(\ref{eq:adlerineq}) may provide a quantitative threshold for the realization of flocking.